freshbitsweb/laratables/README.md

 }
 ```

 If any of the columns is a relationship column, the package is smart enough to apply `orWhereHas` query with necessary closure to filter out the records accordingly.
-And you can override that behaviour by adding `laratablesSearch[RelationName][ColumnName]()` static method to your eloquent model.
+And you can override that behaviour by adding `laratablesSearch[RelationName][ColumnName]()` static method to your eloquent model/custom class.

 **Note** - You can add `searchable: false` to any of the columns in Datatables configuration to prevent searching operation for that column.